 2. Your sales reps will thank you

-Speaking of reps, assigning territories that are too large or too small can have huge implications on quota attainment, team motivation, and rep attrition.
-The Sales Management Association 2018 research update determined that companies that are able to effectively measure territory design data have eight percent higher sales objective achievement.
-Eight percent is by no means an insignificant amount—and one that is sure to impress both your reps and your stakeholders.
-Investing in sales territory planning will help you avoid a dissatisfied, unproductive rep team and the resulting lost sales.
+Assigning territories that are too large or too small can have huge implications on quota attainment, team motivation, and rep attrition.
+According to the Sales Management Association, companies that are able to effectively measure territory design data have eight percent higher sales objective achievement.
+Eight percent by no means sounds like a significant amount, but in terms of revenue generation, it is a number that is sure to impress both your reps and your stakeholders.
+Investing in sales territory planning will help you keep sellers engaged and motivated to overperform.

 3. Your opportunities will expand

 Companies that optimize territory size and deployment can drive up to 20 percent revenue lift, according to the Alexander Group.
 By investing in territory planning, you can easily identify, design, and cultivate sales opportunities in a way that enables your reps to do their best work—and maximize every square inch of their assigned territories.

 And this all comes down to an organization’s ability to use technology and data to its advantage in the forecasting process.
 The power to use data provides a real and essential competitive advantage.
 Let's take a look at how planning methods evolve after automating sales territory planning:

 Before: with manual planning, reps felt like they were getting the short end of the stick, relying on personal and gut feelings when it came to deal inspection, process inconsistencies, pipeline confidence, identifying risk, etc.